Cinder Ella

 Cinderella boarded the carriage and went to the palace.
 She had a great time there.
 Everybody was charmed by her beauty and elegance.
 They thought she was a princess from a foreign land.
 Even her step mom and step sisters failed to recognize her.
 Prince Charming was absolutely smitten by Cinderella's beauty and charm.
 He danced with her only and no one else.
 So engrossed was she in her new found happiness that she forgot all about Fairy Godmother's warning.
 When she remembered it was almost too late.
 The huge grandfather clock had already begun to strike twelve!

-A petrified Cinderella mumbled a hasty good bye to the Prince and hurriedly left the ball room.
-While she was running down the stairs, one of her glass slippers came off her foot and landed on the staircase.
-But she had no time to pick it up.
-So she left it there and continued to run.
-As she came out of the palace gate the clock completed striking twelve.
-She found herself standing alone on the street, wearing her old, soiled clothes and torn slippers.
-In place of the grand carriage a pumpkin rolled on the road with six mice and two lizards running around it.
-She sadly sighed and started walking towards her home.
+A petrified Cinderella mumbled a hasty good bye to the Prince and started running down the stairs.
+In her hurry she lost one of her glass slippers which landed on the staircase.
+She managed to come out of the palace gate by the time the clock completed striking twelve.
+She found herself standing alone on the road, wearing her old, soiled clothes and torn slippers.
+She saw a pumpkin beside the road with six mice and two lizards running around it.
+She let out a sigh and walked towards her home.

 Prince Charming was extremely surprised at the suddenness with which Cinderella left the palace.
 He didn't even get the time to ask her name or know where she lived.
 But he was sure about one thing.
 He had fallen in love with this girl and wanted her as his bride.

-When Cinderella ran out of the ball room, the Prince followed her.
-But he was too late.
-Instead of her he found her glass slipper on the staircase.
-He ordered his messengers to visit every house and ask every young maiden to try out the slipper.
-The girl whose foot would fit into it would become the Prince's bride."
+Next morning, Cinderella's glass slipper was found on the staircase.
+The Prince ordered his messengers to visit every house and ask every young girl to try out the slipper.
+The girl whose foot fitted into the slipper would become the Prince's wife."

 "Wait a minute, Mom.
 This is so confusing!
-How can the Prince possibly find Ella's glass slipper?
-Didn't all the magical things turn back into their original forms after midnight?
-In that case the Prince should have found Ella's original torn slipper and not the magical glass one."
+How can the Prince possibly find Cinderella's glass slipper?
+Didn't all the magical things turn back into their actual forms after midnight?
+Then the Prince should find Cinderella's original torn slipper and not the magical glass one."

 "Well...er...you see, the glass slipper somehow didn't change its form.
 I mean..."

 "But why?
-If all the magical things returned to their original forms, then why shouldn't the same happen to the glass slipper as well?
+If all the magical things returned to their original forms, then why shouldn't the same happen to the glass slipper too?
 It makes no sense at all!"

-"Why did the Prince promise to marry any girl whose foot would fit into the glass slipper?
+"Why did the Prince promise to marry the girl whose foot fitted into the glass slipper?
 Wan't that silly of him?
-What if, instead of Ella, some other girl's foot fitted into that slipper?
-Would he marry her then?"
+What if many girls' feet fitted into that slipper?
+Who would he marry then?"

 "Okay, Mom surrenders.
-Now tell me, if you were the Prince, how would you try to find Cinderella?"
+Imagine you are the Prince.
+How would you try to find Cinderella?"

 "What!
 Wouldn't you try to find the girl you love?"

 "Why should I love a stranger?
-The Prince met Ella only once and didn't even know her name, right?"
+The Prince didn't even know her name, did he?"

 "Oh my God!
 Who would say you're just six years old!
 Okay, so who would you marry then?"

 "I don't know.
-If I found Ella maybe I would marry her.
+If I found Cinderella maybe I would marry her.
 Otherwise I would find someone else."

 "But fairy tales must have a happy ending."

-"But Mom, 'The Little Matchstick Girl' didn't have a happy ending.
-Anyway, I think the Prince could always find another pretty girl and get married to her."
+"The Little Matchstick Girl didn't have a happy ending.
+Anyway, I think the Prince should find another pretty girl and marry her."

 "What about Cinderella?
-Would she forever live in misery?"
+Will she forever live in misery?"

-"Of course not.
-She too should find a nice guy and marry him."
+"Then she too should find someone else and marry him."

 "Of course she can."

-"Then why does she have to marry the Prince at all?"
+"Then why does she have to marry the Prince?"

-"Okay then, let's make her marry the neighbour's young son who silently admired her from her childhood days.
-On Valentine's Day he proposed to her with a box of chocolates and a bunch of red roses.
-She happily accepted the gifts, and his proposal as well.
+"Okay then, let her marry her neighbour's young son who silently admired her from her childhood days.
+He got a decent job and proposed to her with a box of chocolates and a bunch of red roses.
+She happily accepted his proposal... and his gifts too.
 Soon they got married and happily lived ever after.
 How's that?"

-"Not bad at all.
-As for the Prince, let's make him marry the palace physician's cute daughter who secretly loved him and nursed him during his illness.
+"Better I guess.
+Let the Prince marry the doctor's cute daughter who nursed him during his illness.
 I'm sure he'll be happy with her."

 "Of course they'll be very happy."

-"Don't you think that the story has a better ending now?"
+"Don't you think the story is much better now?"

-"I'm sure it has, my love.
+"I'm sure it is, my love.
 But now it's high time for you to sleep.
 Good night Guddu baby."

 "Good night Mom dear."

 Soon Guddu fell asleep.
 Her Mom lightly kissed her on the forehead and tiptoed out of the room.
 She remembered how, during her own childhood days, she had often wondered how Cinderella's glass slipper managed to retain its magical effect.
-Her Ma never cared to clarify about it as she found fairy tales to be utterly absurd.
+Her Ma never cared about fairy tales because she considered them to be absurd.
 Today her little girl not only answered her query but also gave an interesting twist to the story.
 She smiled as she walked towards the dining room.